laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-06-neurocomp/index.md

   phase.
 In addition, we propose a recursive extension of the Bayesian model, motivated and constrained by our oculomotor data, to describe the dynamical integration of 1D and 2D motion information.
-authors:
-- Laurent U Perrinet
-- Frédéric V Barthélemy
-- Guillaume S Masson
-date: 2006-01-01
 featured: false
-grants:
-- facets
-publication: '*1ère conférence francophone NEUROsciences COMPutationnelles - NeuroComp*'
-publication_types:
-- inproceedings
-title: 'Input-output transformation in the visuo-oculomotor loop: modeling the ocular following response to center-surround stimulation in a probabilistic framework'
-tags:
-- bayesian-modelling
-- eye-movements
-- motion-perception
-- visual-illusions
 categories:
 - Behavioural Neuroscience
 - Computational Neuroscience
 - Education
 - NeuroAI & Machine Learning
 - Theoretical Neuroscience
+tags:
+- bayesian-modelling
+- eye-movements
+- motion-perception
+- visual-illusions
+publication: '*1ère conférence francophone NEUROsciences COMPutationnelles - NeuroComp*'
+publication_types:
+- inproceedings
+grants:
+- facets
 ---
 * See a followup in [Perrinet et al, 2012]({{< ref "/publication/perrinet-12-pred" >}})